• 1.jpg

 The Regional Magnet

-indicative CAPEX (excl.
+indicative CAPEX range (excl.
 F&B)

 Daily throughput 175 visitors / day